Skip to main content

 • Undertake a review of your school’s mental health or anxiety management programmes where available, providing the child or young person with the opportunity to learn about anxiety and how best to manage and cope.

-Guidelines adapted from Meath Emotionally Based School Avoidance Toolkit (2023).
+Guidelines adapted from Meath Emotionally Based School Avoidance Toolkit (2023) with additional guidance included from CyberSafeKids.

 Additional Resources